avidbots/flatland/docs/core_functions/model_plugins.rst

 Flatland server provides YAML Reader to simplify the process of extracting data from YAML files.
-It provides methods to extract scalars, lists, and array as well as providing error checking, checks for invalid/unused keys, and it throws exceptions with messages telling the user where the error come from in the YAML file.
-Check YamlReader documentation, and examples throughout flatland_server and flatland_plugins for more details.
+It provides methods to extract scalars, lists, and array as well as providing error checking, checks for invalid/unused keys, and it throws exceptions with messages telling the user what and where the error is.
+Check YamlReader from API documentation, and examples throughout flatland_server and  flatland_plugins for more details.

 Simulation Time
 ---------------